RRSP – Registered Retirement Savings Plan

 Example:

-If you earn $50,000 CAD per year and contribute $5,000 CAD to your RRSP, you will only be taxed on $45,000 CAD.
+If you earn $100,000 CAD per year and contribute $10,000 CAD to your RRSP, you will only be taxed on $90,000 CAD.

 Additionally, your RRSP funds grow tax-deferred until withdrawal, which usually happens during retirement, when your tax rate is often lower.

-There are two phases: the accumulation phase and the withdrawal phase.
+the accumulation phase and the withdrawal phase.

 Accumulation phase

-Contribute regularly:
+Contribute early and regularly:

 Invest strategically: